mars-sim/mars-sim/README.md

 are to produce parts for replenishing parts to be used during regular [maintenance](https://github.com/mars-sim/mars-sim/wiki/Maintenance) tasks.

----
+## Creating the Future

+History is shaped by pioneers.
+The exploration of Mars started in the 1960s with sending robotic spacecraft to orbit the planet.
+The apex of this spirit of exploration will be culminated by the first human landing in near future.
+Early explorers of Mars will come face-to-face with insurmountable challenges.

+In the first decade immediately after the initial human landing, the major theme would be the exploration of Mars.
+Initially, human explorers would not explore great distances away from their habitats until rover technologies for long excursions are proven to be reliable enough.
+They would travel within a region called an Exploration Zone (EZ), say, within 100 km of their landing.
+On top of that, mission planner would designate many interesting Region of Interests (ROIs) for both scientific investigations and resource extractions.

+In the second decade, if the human aspiration to become multi-planetary remains unwavering, we must fully engage the following four major areas :

+(1) Risk
+How will we as a society perceive success and failure in the human exploration of the planet Mars ?
+Does a spiral engineering development approach for Mars exploration reduce the program risk ?
+How do we analyze and reduce risk in maturing hardware and software responsible for exploring Mars ?
+What is the likelihood that it would increase or decrease the success and failure in the human exploration of Mars ?

+(2) Collaboration
+What kind of partnership and alliances between governmental entities and corporations should be established in the next phase of the exploration of Mars ?

+(3) Cost
+How do we contain the expense of developing flight proven hardware and software for Mars mission ?
+What kind of public support would be needed to continue exploration missions ?
+How will the mission planners pay off the capital and mission costs in the long run ?

+(4) Sustainment
+What effort does it take to make the construction of long-term, sustainable settlements possible ?
+How do we make humans more adaptable to Mars so that it may one day become the second home for humanity ?

-## Summary
+## Conclusion

 Mars is a harsh world but is certainly not as unforgiving than Earth's barren Moon.
 Still, settlers come face-to-face with accidents, equipment malfunctions, illnesses, injuries, and even death.
-Survival depends on how well they work together, improve their survival skills and balance individual versus settlement needs.
+Survival depends on how well they work together as they hone their survival skills and balance individual versus settlement needs.

-As the settlers learn how to survive hardship and build up their settlements, players are rewarded with the pure joy of participating in this grand social experiment of creating a new branch of human society on another planetary surface.
+Players will get a taste of what it's like to be settlers who survive hardship and build up their settlements.
+There's is no greater reward than knowing that the engagment in this grand human experiment of the century will pay off in the long run in creating a new branch of human society on another planetary surface.

 ---